smartdevicelink/sdl_overview_guides/docs/Overview/index.md

 ## SDL Overview Guide

 This is an overview of how SmartDeviceLink (SDL) works.
 It will go through higher level discussions about certain aspects of SDL to give an intro level of understanding.
+For more general information on SmartDeviceLink (SDL) as a technology, there is a white-paper available [here](https://smartdevicelink.com/resources/).

 SmartDeviceLink is a connectivity protocol and set of associated libraries that allow third-party applications to communicate with cars.
 This allows drivers to safely access the content they want through their vehicle.